mathletedev/notebook/historical_literature/Root Words.md

 - impediment: something that impedes
 - pedestrian: a person going on foot

+### PLE
+Means to fill
+- complement: something that fills up, completes, or makes better or perfect
+- deplete: to empty of a principle substance
+- implement: carry out, accomplish
+- replete: fully or abundantly provided or filled

 ### POLY
 ### PROT/PROTO
 Means first in time or first formed